anny-moose/sop-site/content/sop2/lab/l1/index.en.md

 - Is SIGCHLD handler absolutely necessary in this code?
 {{< answer >}} It won't break the logic, but without it zombi will linger and that is something a good programmer would not accept. {{< /answer >}}

 As an exercise do <a href="{{< ref "../l1-example" >}}">this</a> task.
 It was used in previous years in a bit different labs timing.
 It is 60 minutes task and if you can do it in this time it means you are prepared for the lab.
-In a new timing there is more time for the task and it will be slightly larger.

 ## Source codes presented in this tutorial